rapidshaurya/ether_rust/README.md

 - [Metamask for creating wallet](https://metamask.io/)
 ### Note
 - For running my uniswapv2_tx example, you should use your wallet private key and infura url for making a successful transaction
-- To make a successful transaction to testnetwork, add the dependencies "ethers=version="0.13.0", features = ["legacy"]" to cargo.toml.
+- To make a successful transaction to testnetwork, add the dependencies "ethers={version ="0.13.0", features = ["legacy"]}" to cargo.toml.